Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Limits of the Bidirectional Relationship

 \subsection{The Case of DAC and DCI}

-The DAC$_\text{LLM}$ and DCI$_\text{P1}$ models were trained with compositional objectives and hard negatives on long-caption data (see \S~\ref{sec:background-compositionality}.), but they consistently underperform on the SC++ and Winoground benchmarks and on long-caption retrieval tasks (see Table~\ref{tab:merged-compositional-long}.)
-This failure contrasts sharply with the success of NegCLIP and LSS, which each use one component from this training recipe and exhibit strong generalization across both axes.
+The DAC$_\text{LLM}$ and DCI$_\text{P1}$ models were trained with compositional objectives and hard negatives on long-caption data (see Appendix ~\ref{app:background-models}.), but they consistently underperform on the SC++ and Winoground benchmarks and on long-caption retrieval tasks (see Table~\ref{tab:merged-compositional-long}.)
+This failure contrasts sharply with the success of NegCLIP and LSS, which each use one component from this training recipe and exhibit strong generalization.

 The original evaluations of DAC and DCI relied heavily on ARO, a legacy benchmark consisting of constrained, rule-based captions.
-As can be seen in Table~\ref{tab:results-aro} in the Appendix, both models perform well on ARO, nearly saturating the benchmark.
-However, our analysis reveals a negative correlation between ARO and SC++ performance (Spearman $r = -0.37$), exposing a disconnect between the ARO tasks, and the more linguistically and visually challenging evaluations used today.
-SC++ contains more natural distractors and paraphrased positives, requiring generalizable compositional reasoning.
-Overall, it appears that strong ARO performance does not reflect true generalization, but optimization for a narrow metric.
-Still, the wrong choice of metric does not fully explain why DAC and DCI should perform so poorly on the task they were trained for.
+As shown in Table~\ref{tab:results-aro}, both models perform well on ARO, nearly saturating the benchmark.
+However, our analysis reveals a negative correlation between ARO and SC++ performance (Spearman $r=-0.37$), exposing a disconnect between ARO and more challenging contemporary evaluations.
+SC++ includes more natural distractors and paraphrased positives, requiring generalizable compositional reasoning.
+Strong ARO performance appears to reflect optimization for a narrow metric rather than true generalization.
+Still, this mismatch alone does not fully explain why DAC and DCI perform so poorly on the tasks they were trained to address.

 We posit that the failure to generalize stems from two core issues.
 First, the training captions used by DAC and DCI may be of low quality.
 DAC and DCI rely heavily on synthetic captions, either blind LLM-generated expansions or disjoint region-level descriptions, that may often lack fluency, cohesion, or visual grounding.
 These deficiencies limit the ability of a model to learn grounded, compositional alignments—even in the presence of hard negatives and contrastive loss.
 Second, both DAC and DCI apply LoRA-based updates to only a limited subset of model parameters.
 This lightweight adaptation restricts the models’ capacity to internalize compositional structure beyond surface-level patterns.
 In contrast, NegCLIP and LSS were fully finetuned, allowing deeper representational shifts.